shubs2144/lunch-attendance-mgt-system/README.md

 ## ** Features**

-- Employee attendance marking (Office/Home/Leave)
+- Employee attendance marking (Office/Home/Leave)(only weekdays)
 - Admin dashboard for analytics
 - Chef notifications for lunch count
 - JWT authentication
 - CORS-enabled backend
+- Automated daily emails to chefs at 9:30 AM with office attendance count
+- SMTP integration with Gmail/Mailtrap
+- Weekend exclusion (no emails on Sat/Sun)

 ---